Cloudmersive/Cloudmersive.APIClient.Java/docs/ConvertDocumentApi.md

 # **convertDocumentHtmlToPdf**
 > byte[] convertDocumentHtmlToPdf(inputFile)

-Convert HTML to PDF Document
+Convert HTML document file to PDF Document

 Convert standard HTML, with full support for CSS, JavaScript, Images, and other complex behavior to PDF.
 To use external files such as images, use an absolute URL to the file.